EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 The first statement uses PHPUnit's `createMock` method to obtain a fake object.
 Then, the second statement configures it by specifying that, whenever the `getCurrentWeather` gets called on that mock, it will return the value that will make `WeatherService` think that the request failed.

-After that's set up, the rest of the test should be straightforward: in the Arrange section we set up other mocks for each of `WeatherService`'s constructor parameters (i.e. injected dependencies) and create a real instance of `WeatherService` which is our unit under test; in the Act section, we exercise our UUT by calling the method we want to test; and finally, in the Assert section, we validate that the UUT has returned a result that signals that the operation was unsuccessful.
-By looking at the resulting array's `success` field.
+After that's set up, the rest of the test should be straightforward: in the Arrange section we set up other mocks for each of `WeatherService`'s constructor parameters (i.e. injected dependencies) and create a real instance of `WeatherService` which is our unit under test; in the Act section, we exercise our UUT by calling the method we want to test; and finally, in the Assert section, we validate that the UUT has returned a result that signals that the operation was unsuccessful by looking at the resulting array's `success` field.

 ### Verifying behavior instead of state: Expectations with PHPUnit